 You can use the keyboard for jogging.
-The arrow keys are set by default to give you jogging on the main axes.
-You can configure these keys (see Chapter 5) to suit your own preferences.
+The arrow keys are set by default to give you jogging on the X and Y axes and Pg Up/PgDn jogs the Z axis.
+You can re-configure these keys (see Chapter 5) to suit your own preferences.
 You can use the jogging keys on any screen with the Jog ON/OFF button on it.

-In figure 3.3 you will see that the Step LED is shown lit.
-The Jog Mode button toggles between Continuous, Step and MPG modes, jogging will occur at 100% speed whatever the override setting.
-This allows you to quickly jog to near your destination and the position accurately.
+In figure 3.4 you will see that the Step LED is shown lit.
+The Jog Mode button toggles between Continuous, Step and MPG modes,

 In Continuous mode the chosen axis will jog for as long as you hold the key down.
 The speed of jogging is set by the Slow Jog Percentage DRO.
 You can enter any value from 0.1% to 100% to get whatever speed you want.
-The Up and Dn buttons beside this DRO will alter its value in 5% steps.
-If you depress the Shift key then the
+The Up and Down screen buttons beside this DRO will alter its value in 5% steps.
+If you depress the Shift key then the jogging will occur at 100% speed whatever the override setting.
+This allows you to quickly jog to near your destination and the position accurately.